Ailewellyin History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Ailewellyin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ailewellyin family to Ireland
+Migration of the Ailewellyin family

 North America in the 1800s and 1900s saw the arrival of many Welsh people hoping to share in the wealth of land, work, and freedom that they felt North America held.
 Those who made the journey often attained those expectations, but only through an enormous amount of hard work, perseverance, and often a bout of good luck.
 These immigrants helped contribute to the growth of industry, commerce, and culture of both Canada and the United States.
 Discovered in the immigration and passenger lists were a number of people bearing the name Ailewellyin: Ann Flewelling who purchased land in Virginia in 1643 and in the same year Thomas Flewelling settled in a nearby piece of property.